WannaBeDream/TaskSharingBot/README.md

 ### 1.To use this App u should run these commands:
 1) aws configure
 2) cd src/config
-3) touch .env
+3) touch .env.isProd
-4) touch .env.test
+4) touch .env.isDev
 - After step 3 you need paste your env variables into .env and .env.test files (Bot tokens, webhook, mongoDB).
 5) npm install
 - Command from 6 step will run your app localy with ngrok
-6) npm run start
+6) npm run development
 - Before using command from 7 step check --profile flag, maybe you can use without this flag.
 This command will create new Api on AWS.
-7) npm run create
+7) npm run claudia:create

 ### 2.If you need to update api use:
- npm run update
+ npm run claudia:update

 ### 3.To set up your webhook use:
  npm run webhook

 ### 4.To debug use:
- npm run debug
+ npm run node:debug

 ### 5.If you need to update app without cache:
- npm run updateFast
+ npm run claudia:updateFast

 ### Checking your bot